-b.In the IP Manager dialog box, select the Create IP tab.

-c.In the dialog box IP Catalog, select Transceiver Interface.

-d.In the dialog box, click the Create button.

-2. In the XPE Transceivers Configuration dialog box, fill out the information in the dialog box for one set of transceivers in your design.
+- a.
+In the IP Manager dialog box, click Create IP. - b.
+In the dialog box IP catalog, select Transceiver Interface. - c.
+In the dialog box, click Create. - 2.
+In the XPE Transceivers Configuration dialog box, fill out the information in the dialog box for one set of transceivers in your design.

-XPE Transceiver Config guration ×
+XPE Transceiver Configuration ×

-Protocol SAS • Data Rate (Gb/s) 3 💌
+Protocol SAS ▼ Data Rate (Gb/s) 3 💌

-Channels 4 • Operation Mode Transmitter 💌
+Channels 4 Operation Mode Transmitter

-Data Path 16 • Power Mode Low Power 💌
+Data Path 16 💌 Power Mode Low Power 💌

-Data Mode 8b/1 0b 💌 Clock Source CPLL
+Data Mode 8b/10b 💌 Clock Source CPLL 🔻

-TX/OP Swing (mV) 973 🔻 User Interface v
+TX/OP Swing (mV) 973 User Interface Ţ

-me: s GT physical layer and, i yer logic based on IP dat al clocking
+Module name: Configures GT physical layer a and link layer logic based on IF al clocking Close

-Create Close

-The fields in the XPE Transceivers Configuration dialog box are:
+Following are the fields in the XPE Transceivers Configuration dialog box:

-• Protocol

-Allows you to select from a list of available protocols.
+• Protocol: Allows you to select from a list of available protocols.
 Device, package, and speed grade limitations will limit the choices available.
 In some cases the number of Channels, Data Mode and Clock Source selections will default to values defined by the Protocol.
 The GTP configuration will not have Power Mode or Clock Source selections.
-The Data Rate and number of Channels will also be reflected in the PCle information (on a GTX, GTP, GTH, or GTY sheet) as appropriate.
+The Data Rate and number of Channels will also be reflected in the PCIe information (on a GTX, GTP, GTH, or GTY sheet) as appropriate.
 No clocks or fabric are populated in their respective sheets.

-• Data Rate

-After selecting the Protocol the Data Rate will either display as a fixed value defined by the Protocol or allow you to enter the specific Data Rate used in your system.
-Except for the rare cases where receive and transmit rates are different, both RX and TX rates will match.
+- Data Rate: After selecting the Protocol the Data Rate will either display as a fixed value defined by the Protocol or allow you to enter the specific Data Rate used in your system.
+Except for the rare cases where receive and transmit rates are different, both RX and TX rates will match. - Channels: Some protocols (for example, PCIe) have specific restrictions for the number of channels and others allow you to enter the number of channels used in your system. - Operation Mode: By default the Transceiver configuration is used, but you can select Transmitter or Receiver only operation. - Data Path and Data Mode: The width of the port can be configured to be two, four, or eight bytes wide.

-Channels

-Some protocols (for example, PCIe) have specific restrictions for the number of channels and others allow you to enter the number of channels used in your system.

-• Operation Mode

-By default the Transceiver configuration is used, but you can select Transmitter or Receiver only operation.

-• Data Path and Data Mode

-The width of the port can be configured to be two, four, or eight bytes wide.
 With 8b/10b encoding used the port widths can be 16, 32 or 64 bits.
 With 64b/66b encoding used the port width must be 64 bits.
-In Raw mode the port widths can be 16, 20, 32, 40, 64, or 80 bits.

-• Power Mode

-Where the choice exists (as defined by the target transceiver) you can choose to use the power-efficient adaptive linear equalizer mode called the Low Power mode (LPM) or the high-performance, adaptive decision feedback equalization (DFE) mode.

-For a description of these modes, see the RX Equalizer (DFE and LPM) section in the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 8].
+In Raw mode the port widths can be 16, 20, 32, 40, 64, or 80 bits. - Power Mode: Where the choice exists (as defined by the target transceiver) you can choose to use the power-efficient adaptive linear equalizer mode called the Low Power mode (LPM) or the high-performance, adaptive decision feedback equalization (DFE) mode.
+For a description of these modes, see the RX Equalizer (DFE and LPM) section in the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476). - Clock Source: Where the choice exists (as defined by the target device and data rate) you can choose to use the LC tank (QPLL) or ring oscillator (CPLL) based PLL. - User Interface: The User Interface field is applicable only to the Aurora protocols (Aurora and Aurora 64b/66b), and specifies the user interface configuration.

-• Clock Source

-Where the choice exists (as defined by the target device and data rate) you can choose to use the LC tank (QPLL) or ring oscillator (CPLL) based PLL.

-• User Interface

-The User Interface field is applicable only to the Aurora protocols (Aurora and Aurora 64b/66b), and specifies the user interface configuration.
 Resources are added based on the selected User Interface.
-For more information on the Aurora user interfaces, see the LogiCORE IP Aurora 8B/10B Product Guide (PG046) [Ref 21] (for the Aurora protocol) or the LogiCORE IP Aurora 64B/66B Product Guide (PG074) [Ref 22] (for the Aurora 64b/66b protocol).
+For more information on the Aurora user interfaces, see the Aurora 8B/10B LogiCORE IP Product Guide (PG046) (for the Aurora protocol) or the Aurora 64B/66B LogiCORE IP Product Guide (PG074) (for the Aurora 64b/66b protocol). - Module Name: Allows you to assign a name to the generated configuration.
+This will help to distinguish multiple configurations in the XPE worksheets. - 3.
+When you have filled out the values for this set of transceivers, click Create.

-• Module name

-Allows you to assign a name to the generated configuration.
-This will help to distinguish multiple configurations in the XPE worksheets.

-3. When you have filled out the values for this set of transceivers, click Create.